-A student who missed entering hours on a time sheet after the payroll processing deadline needs to contact Payroll in the Business Office and obtain a paper time sheet.
-The time sheet will need to be completed and signed by both the student and supervisor and returned to the business office no later than the close of business the Monday following the end of the pay period.
+A student who missed entering hours on a timecard after the payroll processing deadline needs to contact Payroll in the Business Office or the Student Employment Coordinator and obtain a paper time sheet.
+The time sheet will need to be completed and signed, by both the student and supervisor and returned to the business office no later than the close of business the Monday following the end of the pay period.